4 July 2019

 Associated British Foods plc today issues a trading update for the 40 weeks to 22 June 2019 which summarises the significant trading developments since the last market update.

-The revenue momentum of the first half continued in the third quarter and group revenue from continuing businesses for the 40 weeks ended 23 June 2018 was 3% ahead of the same period last year at constant currency and 2% ahead at actual exchange rates.
-Excluding Sugar, sales growth from continuing businesses was 6% ahead of last year at constant currency and 5% ahead at actual exchange rates.
+Group revenue from continuing businesses for the 40 weeks ended 22 June 2019 was 3% ahead of the same period last year at constant currency and 2% at actual exchange rates.
+Excluding sugar, sales growth from continuing businesses was 4% ahead at both constant currency and at actual exchange rates.

 References to growth in the following commentary are based on constant currency.

-Revenue in the third quarter was 4% ahead of last year driven by ABF Ingredients.
-Of particular note was the continued strong growth in enzymes with sales to the bakery, detergent and other technical markets contributing.
+Revenue in the third quarter was 5% ahead of last year driven by both AB Mauri and ABF Ingredients.

 For further enquiries please contact:

 John Bason, Finance Director

 Catherine Hicks, Corporate Affairs Director

 Chris Barrie, Jos Bieneman